A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility

-This group gathers studies about different ways of formatting code, from a global, high-level perspective.
-The paper of \cite{Siegmund2017}, aims to compare a pretty-printed code layout with a disrupted layout.
-More specifically, this paper compares the code comprehension of subjects considering code snippets following common coding conventions for layout, e.g., indentation, line breaks, correctly-placed scope delimiters, etc., and a code snippet with defective layout, e.g., line breaks in the middle of an expression or irregular use of indentation.
-An interesting differentiating aspect of this study is that it analyzes bottom-up program comprehension and the impact of beacons \citep{brooks1978} and pretty-printed layout using functional magnetic resonance imaging (fMRI).
-Eleven students and professionals took part in this study.
-First, these subjects participated in a training session in which they studied code snippets in Java including semantic cues to gain familiarity with them.
+\textbf{Formatting layout.} \cite{Siegmund2017} compared a pretty-printed code layout with a disrupted layout.
+More specifically, they compared the code comprehension of subjects considering code snippets following common coding conventions for layout, e.g., indentation, line breaks, and correctly-placed scope delimiters, and a code snippet with defective layout, e.g., line breaks in the middle of an expression or irregular use of indentation.
+An interesting differentiating aspect of such a study is that it analyzed bottom-up program comprehension and the impact of beacons \citep{brooks1978} and pretty-printed layout using functional magnetic resonance imaging (fMRI).
+Eleven students and professionals took part in the study.
+First, these subjects participated in a training session in which they studied code snippets in Java, including semantic cues, to gain familiarity with them.
 Then, once in the fMRI scanner, the participants looked at other small code snippets to determine whether they implemented the same functionality as one of the snippets in the training session with a time limit of 30 seconds for each snippet (\textsf{Relate}).
-In this scanner, the level of blood oxygenation in various areas of the brain was measured.
+In the scanner, the level of blood oxygenation in various areas of the brain was measured.